dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 Getting started with a complete Clojurescript stack is fairly painless if you use the Leinengen build tool.
-I won\'t cover how to setup Leinengen since it\'s already throughly documented on its\' Github page.
+I won\'t cover how to setup Leinengen since it\'s already thoroughly documented on its\' Github page.
 With Leinengen installed, you\'ll need a simple project file to start with.

 {% prism clojure %}